annadoannn/cse15l-lab-reports/lab report 1.md

 - **What was the working directory when the command was run?**
   `/home`
 - **How did you get the output?**
       `cd` stands for change directory.
 Due to `cd` not having an argument, it would result in not having an output because there is no path to lead to another directory outside of `/home`.
-In this case, the directory `library1` is the only one that can be directly accessed from `/home`.
 - **Is the output an error?
 Why or why not?**
       The output is not an error.
 Due to `ls` not having an argument, it's the same as saying there's nothing to change.
 Therefore, there's no output error.